clay/clay.github.io/docs/building-a-component.md

 This page descibes building a component.
 Before looking at the files that constitute a component [it's a good idea to read about what a component is](components.md).
 If you feel good about those concepts then let's outline a few basics about the component structure:

 - A component must live in the `components` directory at the root of your Clay instance
-- The directory name the omponent lives in will be the name of the component
+- The directory name the component lives in will be the name of the component
 - Your component's name should be [kebab case](http://wiki.c2.com/?KebabCase)

 ## Anatomy of a Component